tiffkwan/Pianooooo/README.md

 ### Results

 This program was written using p5.js and its sound library (p5.sound).
 Eariler in theprocess, I was recommended to try to use the keyboard functions as the piano keys rather than pressing with the mouse; I was unable to meet this goal, so the piano will be played with the mouse.
 Lastly, in my original proposal, the piano was supposed to be vertical instead of horizontal.
 I had gone through many trials trying to reposition parts of the code and had no luck.
+As a result, the piano is in a horizontal position.
 Overall, my piano runs fine.
 Each key has their own individual note and color when they are pressed with a mouse.
 When testing the piano, I noticed that some keys would need multiple clicks for the note to play.
 I looked over the code and found no problem; perhaps the local editor I used is a bit glitchy.

 ### Objectives Achieved
 * Working both locally and p5.js